To,

 are the KMPs of the Company as per the provisions of the Act.

-May, 2024, necessary resolution proposing his reappointment as Independent Director for
+was expired on 3rd May, 2024, necessary resolution proposing his reappointment

-further term of five years is proposed for the approval by the members at the ensuing
+as Independent Director for further term of five years was proposed for the approval by

-the ensuing Annual General Meeting and being eligible, offers himself for reappointment.
+rotation as Director at the ensuing Annual General Meeting and being eligible, offers

 The resolutions proposing the reappointment of the Directors are set